electronicdreamplant/electronicdreamplant.github.io/_france/2026-08-20-what-is-life-like-in-eguisheim.md

 ![Englisheim](https://static.wixstatic.com/media/0d731c_582b70bca4f441c3b19b7692b24b0d6d~mv2.png/v1/fill/w_1110,h_1570,al_c,q_90,usm_0.66_1.00_0.01,enc_avif,quality_auto/Affiche%20Englisheim%20-%20FINAL%20(3)_edited_pn.png)

 ### Local facilities
-In honestly, there are limited places for day-to-day shopping in Eguisheim, although the local Boulangerie is pretty good for baked goods and the odd treat.There is a weekly market on a Tuesday which we've not made it to yet, which is held in the park close by to us.
+In all honesty, there are limited places for day-to-day shopping in Eguisheim, although the local Boulangerie is pretty good for baked goods and the odd treat.There is a weekly market on a Tuesday which we've not made it to yet, which is held in the park close by to us.

 The thing is, we are so close to major supermarkets like HyperU and Grand Fräis that tends to be where we go.